DahlJonathan/game/backend/readme.md

 This file contains configuration settings for the backend server.

-## Game Logic

-### gameLogic.js

-This file defines the initial game state and functions to update the game state based on player actions.

 ## ID Generation

 ### idGenerator.js

 This file contains the logic for generating unique IDs.

-## Player Movement

-### playerMovement.js

-This file contains the logic for updating player positions based on their movements.

 ## WebSocket Server